What you can do to prepare for an emergency?

-- Lighting (torch/candles) and spare source of power (batteries etc) or wind-up torch.
+- Lighting (torch/candles) and spare source of power (batteries) or wind-up torch.

 - Cooking equipment (including tin-opener, utensils and cutlery).

-- Drink (cans of juice, bottled water etc).
+- Drink (cans of juice or bottled water).

 - Long life food and milk - Items that can easily be consumed such as ready to eat meats, canned fruits, crackers, cereal bars or biscuits.
 Check use by date and replace when necessary.)

 - Portable radio and spare batteries or wind up radio.